-Peninsula Learning Trust has a complaint form to be used by those wishing to make a complaint.
-(See Appendix B) This enables each School to be more systematic in the way it handles and monitors complaints.
+Cornwall Education Learning Trust has a complaint form to be used by those wishing to make a complaint.
+(See Appendix B) This enables each school to be more systematic in the way it handles and monitors complaints.
 It may also be helpful for complainants who might find it difficult to frame a letter.
-In some circumstances, and at the Headteacher, Chair of the LGB and/or CEO's discretion, it may be acceptable for a formal complaint to be made verbally.
+In some circumstances, and at the Headteacher, Chair of the LGB and/or Trust Leads discretion, it may be acceptable for a formal complaint to be made verbally.